-Last week’s post, Don’t Threaten Me with the Truth, suggested that managers make themselves ineffectual when they are intolerant or avoidant of the bad news that is part of all organizational and business life.
+In last week’s post, Don’t Threaten Me with the Truth, I suggested that managers make themselves ineffectual when they try to avoid the bad news that is part of all organizational and business life.
 Executives who censor or silence the day-to-day challenges, the customer problems, the border skirmishes, the legal constraints — whatever is real and messy — do damage to their people and their organizations.

-These execs create an artificial environment that ignores the real needs of customers and employees, stifles innovation, and bars healthy growth.
-These folks aren’t necessarily trying to maintain a calm atmosphere, though; they can be quite excitable or intense themselves as they exert control.
+These execs create an artificial environment that ignores the real needs of customers and employees, stifles innovation, and blocks healthy growth.

-They may abuse their authority through techniques like whining and ducking, forcefully redefining the stated experience and opinions of others to make themselves look “better,” and claiming that everything is perfectly fine when everyone else knows it’s not.
+They may abuse their authority through techniques like whining and ducking, forcefully redefining others’ opinions to make themselves look “better,” and claiming that everything is perfectly fine when everyone else knows it’s not.
 Costly organizational impacts include excessive turnover, absenteeism, and “presenteeism,” as well as in-fighting, backbiting, rumormongering, and other symptoms of negative management culture.

 Categorizing the Harm